gadgetron/gadgetron/doc/source/using.md

   -- hdf5 group out  :      2022-03-08 00:35:04
 ```

-In the server window, you should see something like this:
+This should begin a reconstruction and you should see output like this in the server terminal:

 ```
 03-08 00:35:04.947 INFO [Server.cpp:38] Accepted connection from: ::ffff:127.0.0.1